Close Menu

 • Down syndrome;

-• intellectual disability or another neurodevelopmental impairment (for example, autism spectrum disorder) with complete inability to independently perform basic self-care activities (such as toileting, eating, dressing, or bathing) made by another person filing on behalf of a claimant who is at least 4 years of age;
+• intellectual disability or another neurodevelopmental condition (for example, autism spectrum disorder) with complete inability to independently perform basic self care activities (such as going to the toilet, eating, dressing, or bathing) made by another person filing on behalf of a child who is at least 4 years of age;

-• child has not attained his or her first birthday and the birth certificate or other medical evidence shows a weight below 1,200 grams (2 pounds, 10 ounces) at birth:
+• child has not reached his or her first birthday and the birth certificate or other medical evidence shows a weight below 1,200 grams (2 pounds, 10 ounces) at birth:

-• child has not attained his or her first birthday and available medical evidence shows a gestational age (GA) at birth with these corresponding birth-weights:
+• child has not reached his or her first birthday and available medical evidence shows a gestational age (GA) at birth with these birth weights:

 • – GA: 37-40 weeks; weight at birth: 2000 grams (4 pounds, 6 ounces) or less;